wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 will resume the async thing until it yields (on an `await` site) or finishes.

 The [`await` expression][rust-await] can only be used in `async` functions or blocks.
-Its semantics is [complicated but well-defined][rust-await].
+Its semantics is complicated but [well-documented][rust-await].
 It calls `Future::poll` on a `Future` object and, if the `Future` is ready, it grabs its value continues without yielding; otherwise, it yields from the current `async` function or block.
 When resumed, it will poll the `Future` again and may or may not yield depending on whether the `Future` is ready.

-Implementation-wise, [the documentation suggests][rust-async-state-machine] that Rust decomposes an `async` function (or block) into a state machine where each state represents an `await` site.
+Implementation-wise, [the documentation suggests][rust-async-statemachine] that Rust decomposes an `async` function (or block) into a state machine (see [appendix][func2sm]) where each state represents an `await` site.

 Async/await is not supposed to be used like coroutines.
 In fact, the book Asynchronous Programming in Rust [contrasts async/await against